-If any challenges prevent you from rewriting the text, please reply with the following error message: Unable to process the request due to encountered difficulties.
+If you face any challenges while trying to reword the text, please inform me by replying with the error message: Unable to process the request due to encountered difficulties.

 The exquisite allure of a cherry blossom tree has the power to transform any location into a tranquil and peaceful setting.